 Drinking & Nightlife

-Most Quito cinemas show popular English-language films with Spanish subtitles.
+Some Quito cinemas show popular English-language films with Spanish subtitles; the rest just dub.

 Estadio Olimpico Atahualpa